has9800/jet/README.md

 # Jet AI 🚀

-**Democratize AI model ownership - Build your own custom models for the price of a meal**
+**Democratize AI model ownership - Build your own custom models in a day rather than months, and with a budget of $30 - $80**

 Stop being a "wrapper" business.
 Own your AI models instead of paying thousands in API fees to Big Tech.